cbonello/flutter_app_intents/website/docs/api-reference.md

 - `title` (String): Human-readable title shown in Siri/Shortcuts
 - `description` (String): Description of what the intent does
 - `parameters` (List&lt;AppIntentParameter&gt;): List of parameters this intent accepts
+- `category` (IntentCategory?): Optional category for platform-specific features
 - `isEligibleForSearch` (bool): Whether intent appears in Spotlight search
 - `isEligibleForPrediction` (bool): Whether Siri can suggest this intent
+- `presentsResult` (bool): Whether to show result in dialog (iOS only, default: false)
 - `authenticationPolicy` (AuthenticationPolicy): Authentication requirements

 ## AppIntentParameter